 The name riverrun comes from the famous first sentence of James Joyce's novel Finnegan's Wake, and the music is meant to be as oneiric and mysterious as that novel.
 The focus here, though, is less literary, and more an exploration of geography and memory.
 The track titles often include direct references to memories, landscapes, times of day, or even certain kinds of light - all bathed in the sepia tones of nostalgia.
 Perhaps for this reason, the riverrun project was initially something I did for my own amusement only.
 But as time has gone on it has attracted a small but dedicated group of listeners, has been widely reviewed, and has even received praise from the graphic novelist Warren Ellis, who kindly wrote that it was "Something foggily comforting for the forebrain".
 Which is exactly how I would have described it, if I had his talent with words.

-To date, I have released five riverrun albums: Pentimento, La Mer, New Cartographies, Romer Shoal, Lilliput, and The Same Silent Hill, Avalon Marsh, and Crow Covert.
-There is a collaboration between riverrun and William Delano called Southermost that is very much in the riverrun 'style', and a ten-hour version of the Lilliput album called Lilliput (by Night).
-Clicking on the album links will take you to a page where you can listen to each album in full, and read more about how they were created.
+To date, I have released six riverrun albums: Pentimento, La Mer, New Cartographies, Romer Shoal, Lilliput, and The Same Silent Hill, Avalon Marsh, and Crow Covert.
+There is a collaboration album between riverrun and William Delano called Southernmost that is very much in the riverrun 'style', and a ten-hour version of the Lilliput album called Lilliput (by Night).
+Clicking on the album links will take you to a page where you can listen to each album in full, and in some cases, read more about how they were created.